awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-single-op-using-java.md

 ## Uploading an Archive in a Single Operation Using the Low\-Level API of the AWS SDK for Java<a name="uploading-an-archive-single-op-low-level-using-java"></a>

 The low\-level API provides methods for all the archive operations\.
-The following are the steps to upload an archive using the AWS SDK for \.NET\.
+The following are the steps to upload an archive using the AWS SDK for Java\.

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.